awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 The body of the record contains fields that help you determine the requested action as well as when and where the request was made\.
 When the value of **Optional** is **True**, the field is only present when it applies to the service, API, or event type\.
 An **Optional** value of **False** means that the field is either always present, or that its presence does not depend on the service, API, or event type\.
 An example is `responseElements`, which is present in events for actions that make changes \(create, update, or delete actions\)\.

 **`eventTime`**
-The date and time the request was made, in coordinated universal time \(UTC\)\.
+The date and time the request was completed, in coordinated universal time \(UTC\)\.
 An event's time stamp comes from the local host that provides the service API endpoint on which the API call was made\.
 For example, a CreateBucket API event that is run in the US West \(Oregon\) Region would get its time stamp from the time on an AWS host running the Amazon S3 endpoint, `s3.us-west-2.amazonaws.com`\.
 In general, AWS services use Network Time Protocol \(NTP\) to synchronize their system clocks\.
 **Since:** 1\.0
 **Optional:** False